thna2020/AlgoTradingBasics/PCA.md

 Your team collects data in a 1,000 x 7 matrix Y. Each column is for one statement.
 Each row corresponds to one user.

-Some statements are correlated, so the team might not need all the data. &rarr; Principal Component Analysis (PCA).
+Some statements are correlated, so the team might not need all the data &rarr; PCA.

+## Covariance Matrix
+1. Find the mean of each column and subtract the mean from each element of the column.
+2. Call the new 1,000 x 7 matrix X. Each column of X has mean zero.
+3. Let K = X^TX